 In this guide you will discover the main types of hiking socks, the materials they are made from and what role those materials play in keeping your feet happy on long walks, and how to choose the right style and fit for your type of walking shoe.

-Just like a great pair of hiking boots, hiking socks pay dividends for those of you who want to feel comfortable each step of the way on your outdoors adventure.
+Just like a pair of the best hiking boots, spending a little more on some dedicated hiking socks will pay dividends for those of you who want to feel comfortable each step of the way on your outdoors adventure.
 They work in tandem with your breathable footwear to ensure that you don't succumb to sweaty feet, and one of the main factors involved here is the material your hiking socks are made from.

 - Best hiking boots for men